eunjijuliako/DLIP/LAB3/Report.md

 # Conclusion

- Thogh the lab, with the given three photos of copper plates, we could able to determine the y-position of the curvature vertex.
+ Through the lab, with the given three photos of copper plates, we were able to determine the y-position of the curvature vertex.
 The algorithm involved two important processes.
 Firstly, pre-processing was necessary to handle the noise and other objects in the source image.
 This involved carefully selecting an appropriate thresholding value and finding the ROI.
 All of the thresholding values were applied to all cases.
 Secondly, finding the approximate quadratic function was important for generating the dataset.
 I used 'polyfit' and created 'draw_quadratic_function' to find the coefficient of the quadratic function and the curve.

 In conclusion, the algorithm was successful in finding the y maximum value, level, and score of the copper plates.
 However, it can only find second-order equations.
 To allow the algorithm to find all types of polynomials, it would need to be adapted to handle N-order equations in the future.